enersto/pauke.github.io/content/about.md

 ## Other things about this site
 The specific site building is all in this [post](https://pauke.live/post/about-the-site-build-blogdownhugo-and-theme-tanka/), if you, the reader, have more question,help yourself, just leave the message under the post.

-As for the language of this site, it all depends on which one makes me more comfortable to express, when I manage to write.
-My priority is 汉语, English and Deutsch.